medusajs/b2b-starter-medusa/AWS_SSO_GODADDY_DEPLOYMENT.md

 Login to GoDaddy and configure nameservers:

 1. Go to: <https://dcc.godaddy.com/domains>
-2. Select your domain: yellosolar.com.br
+2. Select your domain: yellosolarhub.store
 3. Click "Manage DNS"
 4. Scroll to "Nameservers" section
 5. Change to "Custom" and add AWS nameservers: